Specialities

 Most applicants apply to approximately 60 programs.

 "The official name for this specialty is Otolaryngology-head and neck surgery.
 This specialty involves both the medical and surgical care of all structures related to the head and neck (basically, above the clavicles and excluding the brain and eye). … Although most physicians and patients still refer to these surgeons simply as ‘ENTs,’ this specialty is, in reality, so much more than ears, noses, and throats.
-Otolaryngologists are also experts in the management of head and neck tumors (e.g., thyroid and salivary gland), chronic pediatric infections (tonsillectomies, adenoidectomies, and tympanostomy tube placement), facial trauma and cosmetic deformities, and diseases of the airway and phonation (laryngoscopy, bronchoscopy, palate surgery for snoring and sleep apnea), and assessing and treating hearing loss in adults and children."
+Otolaryngologists are also experts in the management of head and neck tumors (e.g., oral cavity, pharynx, larynx, thyroid, salivary gland, skin cancers), chronic pediatric infections (tonsillectomies, adenoidectomies, and tympanostomy tube placement), pediatric congenital deformities, facial trauma and cosmetic deformities, and diseases of the airway and phonation (laryngoscopy, bronchoscopy, palate surgery for snoring and sleep apnea), and assessing and treating hearing loss in adults and children (medical and surgical)."

 — Freeman, B. (2013).
 The Ultimate Guide to Choosing a Medical Specialty.
 3rd Ed.
 Lange Medical Books/McGraw-Hill: New York. p.340.